microsoft/WhatTheHack/xxx-IntroToAzureRedHatOpenshift/Student/Challenge-09.md

 [< Previous Challenge](./Challenge-08.md) - **[Home](../README.md)**

 ## Introduction
 You've made it to the last challenge.
 Congratulations!
 Guess what?
 You're also able to authenticate your Azure Red Hat OpenShift with Azure Active Directory!
-In this challenge, we will be integrating Azure AD with ARO so that we can use Microsoft credentials to login to the ARO Web Console
+In this challenge, we will be integrating Azure AD with ARO so that we can use Microsoft credentials to login to the ARO Web Console.

 ## Description
 In this challenge, we will be integrating Azure Active Directory with ARO so that Azure AD can be configured as authentication for the ARO Web Console.